UW-Hydro/VIC/README.txt

             Fixed bug for read-in during EXCESS_ICE option.

+Memory errors for ARC_SOIL=TRUE and OUTPUT_FORCE=TRUE

+            Files Affected:

+            get_force_type.c
+            get_global_param.c
+            initialize_global.c
+            read_soilparam.c
+            read_soilparam_arc.c
+            vicNl.c

+            Description:

+            Memory errors would occur when ARC_SOIL=TRUE and OUTPUT_FORCE=TRUE.
+            In addition, the output files would not contain sufficient contents due to not closing properly.
+These have been fixed.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.1.0 beta r2 to VIC 4.1.0 beta r3 *****
 --------------------------------------------------------------------------------